University of Edinburgh (Scottish University)

 Scope and Contents Set of 5 manuscript plans (25cm x 30cm) probably by Percy Johnson-Marshall & Associates giving different possibilities for the use of the vacant High School Yards site at the University of Edinburgh.
 One of the possible uses is as a site for maths and physics.
 The plans are in ink and felt-tip pen.
 There is no key to the coloured areas or figures given on the plans, although some of the coloured areas are marked for car-parking and show possible traffic circulation.

-Found in: Edinburgh University Library Special Collections / PJM, The Percy Johnson-Marshall Collection / Percy Johnson-Marshall Associates / University of Edinburgh Comprehensive Development Area / University of Edinburgh Comprehensive Development Area / University of Edinburgh Comprehensive Development Area: miscellaneous areas / University of Edinburgh Comprehensive Development Area: plans of miscellaneous areas
+Found in: University of Edinburgh Library Heritage Collections / PJM, The Percy Johnson-Marshall Collection / Percy Johnson-Marshall Associates / University of Edinburgh Comprehensive Development Area / University of Edinburgh Comprehensive Development Area / University of Edinburgh Comprehensive Development Area: miscellaneous areas / University of Edinburgh Comprehensive Development Area: plans of miscellaneous areas

 Scope and Contents Contents of a personal file containing incomplete sets of University of Edinburgh Works and Buildings Committee Sub-committee papers and related correspondence.
 The sub-committees represented are the Parking Sub-committee and the Grounds Maintenance Sub-committee.
 The file was closed in December 1974